 Other adaptogens and healing plants with healing effects

 Ginseng is a significant healing adaptogen and could talk about it longer, but other adaptogens and medicinal plants are also effective.
 The German study, Wang2013wpf, studied the effect of TCP herbs on the survival and division of human keratocytes.
-The most active was the peony ( Paeonia suffruticosa ), slightly efficacious was ginseng notoginseng , Chinese aphid and Japanese honeysuckle ( Lonicera japonica ).
-According to Chen2013ain, astragalosid IV keratine had a positive effect on wound healing and scarring.
+The most effective was the peony ( Paeonia suffruticosa ), slightly effective was ginseng notoginseng , Chinese goshawk and Japanese honeysuckle ( Lonicera japonica ).
+According to Chen2013ain astragalosid IV keratine, it has a positive effect on wound healing and scarring.
 The positive effect of antioxidant curcumin on wound healing is summarized ( Tejada2016whe ).
 TČM has its own combinations of these and other plants traditionally prescribed for accidents.
-Other healing adaptogens include Terminalia chebula , Bag2013dtc , Lithospermum officinale and various plants of lesser-known traditional cultures.
-Our traditional medicinal plants are also effective: blackberries, noodles, downy mildew , and more, even ordinary cabbage ( Rebolla2013ebo ).
+Other healing adaptogens include Terminalia chebula , Bag2013dtc , Lithospermum officinale and various plants of lesser known traditional cultures.
+Our traditional curative plants are also effective: blackberries, noodles, downy mildew , and more, even ordinary cabbage ( Rebolla2013ebo ).
 Glamor improves wound healing, 22508065.